snitko/dart-validatable/README.md

     prvt_validateEmail() => this.email.contains("@");

 If the function returns false, it means the validation didn't pass and an error message is added.
+You can also pass a custom object on which the function will be called.
+This is useful when you want to have your validation function in a separate object:

+    class MyValidator {
+      validateEmail() => this.email.contains("@");
+    }

+    var obj = new MyVlaidator();

+    ...

+    final Map validations = {
+      'email' : { "object": obj, 'function' : { 'name': 'validateEmail', 'message': "doesn't look like an email" }}
+    };

 List of available validations and their descriptions
 ----------------------------------------------------